Bielik20/ng-lazy-forms/README.md

 ```

 - `AddressArrayMetadata` contains `child` field used to render array elements.
 - `AddressArrayControlComponent` is responsible for managing array.
 Besides standard `createForm` method it defines two other `addItem` and `removeItem`.
-They are very simple and operate on `value` not `control`. `value` itself is shielded from outside the component.
+They are very simple and operate on `value`, not `control`. `value` itself is shielded from outside the component.
 This means that any changes to that field in here have no effect on original value.

-Create `src/app/lazy-controls/address-array/address-array-control.component.html`:
+Create `src/app/lazy-controls/address-array/address-array-control.component.html`:l`:

 ```html
 <div lazyForm [formGroup]="control" class="well well-lg">